InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 ```

 let talk about `module.exports` & `exports`,
-its practical method is similar, will not have any effect if direct assignment for `exports`.
+its practical method is similar, will not have any effect if direct change the values that `exports`.

 The difference between `CommonJS` & the modularity of ES6 is: